Language-Assisted Deep Learning for Autistic Behaviors Recognition: Method

 \subsection{Vision-only Model}

 We first investigate the vision-only model for autism behavior recognition to set up a strong baseline.
 In previous studies~\cite{negin2021vision, wei2022vision, ali2022video}, several vision-based methods have been proposed and obtained promising performance on public autism behaviors datasets.
 However, the models they utilized are quite out-of-date and did not achieve satisfactory recognition results.
 More recent high-performing video action recognition models could benefit this task.
 Video Swin Transformer~\cite{liu2022video} is currently the state-of-the-art action recognition model which uses vision transformer architecture to explicitly model the long-term correlations in the video.
 We believe the long-range correlation modeling capability of the transformer model can also achieve high accuracy on autism behavior analysis even though there exists a domain gap between autism behavior datasets and regular action datasets.
-In this subsection, we will introduce the Video Swin Transformer (VST) in detail.

-We first briefly introduce the Transformer~\cite{vaswani2017attention} architecture.
-The transformer architecture consists of stacked attention layers.
-An attention layer is to calculate a correlation weight based on the input feature after a linear transformation.
-If the inputs are the same, then it is called self-attention, which is the most common case; otherwise, it will be called cross-attention.
-A typical self-attention layer with input $x$ can be formulated as follows:
+Basically, Video Swin Transformer contains 4 blocks, each of which is constructed with shifted window attention mechanism as follows: